 Learning Indian classical dance

-Along with my wife, Sweta (who is also doing her PhD in Compilers at UIUC), I am learning Bharatanatyam, one of the most popular and ancient classical dance forms of India.
+Along with my wife, Sweta (who did her PhD in Compilers and Parallel Programming at UIUC), I am learning Bharatanatyam, one of the most popular and ancient classical dance forms of India.
 My teacher is Smt.
 Anine and her website is here.
 Unfortunately for us, our teacher re-located to Boston.
 We are yet to being our classes again .

 Learning Yajurveda

-Yajurveda is a Sanskrit text that is part of the Vedas, the ancient texts of India that have been transmitted orally since several thousands of years.
+Yajurveda is a part of the Vedas, the ancient texts of India that have been transmitted orally since several thousands of years.
 The Vedas contain verses that encompass the areas of language, philosophy, religion, science, mathematics, engineering and other matters spanning from the individual to societal.
 My teacher is Sri Vighneshvara Ghanapathigal from Chennai, India.

 Learning Sanskrit